-- 10. Why do people take drugs when they know they're bad?
+- 10. Why do people use drugs when they know they might cause problems?

 Every day we make choices that affect our health.
 People take drugs for a lot of different reasons, like to deal with life’s challenges, to escape from reality, to relieve pain, or to try to fit in—just to name a few.

 Some people can be aware of the negative effects of drugs on their health and in their life and still struggle to stop using them.
 This is because repeated drug use can lead to changes in the brain that make it hard to stop using them, even when people want to stop.
 When this happens, the person is experiencing a medical problem known as substance use disorder.
 Addiction is a severe form of substance use disorder.